krahets/hello-algo/docs-en/chapter_preface/suggestions.md

     // comments
     ```

-## Efficient Learning via Animated and Graphical Illustrations
+## Efficient Learning via Animated Illustrations

 Compared with text, videos and pictures have a higher density of information and are more structured, making them easier to understand.
-In this book, **essential and complex concepts are primarily presented through animations and illustrations**, while the text serves as an explanation and supplement to the animations and graphs.
+In this book, **key and difficult concepts are mainly presented through animations and illustrations**, with text serving as explanations and supplements.

-When encountering sections in this book that include animations or graphical illustrations, as exemplified below, **please use the visual elements as the primary source and the text as a supplement.
-Synthesize both sources to understand the content**.
+When encountering content with animations or illustrations as shown in the figure below, **prioritize understanding the figure, with text as supplementary**, integrating both for a comprehensive understanding.

 ![Animation Illustration Example](../index.assets/animation.gif)

 ## Deepen Understanding through Code Practice

-The accompanying code for this book is hosted in the [GitHub repository](https://github.com/krahets/hello-algo).
-As shown in the figure below, **the source code is accompanied by test samples that can be run with a single click**.
+The source code of this book is hosted on the [GitHub Repository](https://github.com/krahets/hello-algo).
+As shown in the figure below, **the source code comes with test examples and can be executed with just a single click**.

-If time permits, **it is advisable to manually replicate the code examples**.
-For those with limited study time, at a minimum, thoroughly review and execute all code examples provided.
+If time permits, **it's recommended to type out the code yourself**.
+If pressed for time, at least read and run all the codes.

-The process of writing code is often more rewarding than reading it. **Learning by doing is the real way to learn**.
+Compared to just reading code, writing code often yields more learning. **Learning by doing is the real way to learn.**

 ![Running Code Example](../index.assets/running_code.gif)